 The Excellence in Medical Student Education Award will provide national recognition for an outstanding medical student educator on an annual basis.
 It is established through funding from the Association of University Professors of Ophthalmology (AUPO) and the American Academy of Ophthalmology (AAO).
 The award will be presented annually at the AUPO Annual Meeting and includes a cash prize.

-The nomination period for 2019 is now closed.
+The nomination period for 2020 is open until April 15.

 Nominees for the Excellence in Medical Student Education Award must fulfill the following criteria:

-- Be an Associate Member of AUPO and a Member or Fellow of the AAO
+- Be a Member of AUPO and a Member or Fellow of the AAO

 - Have served as a Medical Student Educator at an ACGME, LCME, or RCPSC-accredited AUPO member program for a minimum of two years